isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 As we make our way slowly back to shore, Jeremy tells me he works for a local film production house called Marco Polo and has just completed a job working on a film set in Mongolia, filmed in a studio in Johor Bahru.
 His job was to look after the animals on the set.
 There were three pigs, two goats, a puppy and a lamb.
 When two of the pigs got into a scuffle, a piece of one pig’s ear flew off.
 Jeremy saved it.

 “It’s brown now,” he says, sounding like a proud father.
-“Soon I think it will be black”.
+“Soon I think it will be black.”

 “Does it smell?”
 I ask.

 He nods, dazzling me with a smile.
-“Yes”.
+“Yes.”

 Finally, we make it to a ramshackle dock and Maurice trades boats with another fisherman.
 On the second leg of the trip, as we pass mangroves near Kampung Batang Pasir, the trees closer to the water’s edge toppled like fallen soldiers, Maurice tells me the mangroves used to be alive with wild boars, monkeys and birds.
 This is where the fishermen would catch *siput*, sea snails, then cook them with slices of unripe papaya, small prawns and *santan*, coconut milk.